"What should I do if I have been a victim of abuse? What if someone I love has been a victim?"

 If the abuser was a bishop or if you believe a bishop has covered abuse, you can call The Catholic Bishop Abuse Reporting Service (CBAR) by calling (800) 276-1562 or visiting ReportBishopAbuse.org

 If you are in fear of your abuser, look into getting a stay Civil No-Contact Order or a Civil Restraining Order.
-Contact your local law enforcement agency or courthouse for information about how to go about doing that.
+Contact your local law enforcement agency or courthouse for more information.

 Seek out a trauma counselor or mental health professional who specializes in trauma or sexual assault as soon as possible.
 This is an important step for victims to get the help and support they need but it’s also important for those who are trying to support victims.
 There are resources online for obtaining a Catholic or Christian counselor if that is your preference.